obsidiandynamics/meteor/README.md

 A production environment should be configured with at least one sync replica, ideally two sync replicas if possible.
 The default stream configuration is set to one sync replica and zero async replicas.

 ## Durability
 In traditional client-server architectures (such as Kafka and Kinesis) the concepts of _availability_ and _durability_ are typically combined.
-A replica will be statically affiliated with a set of shards and will persist data locally, in stable storage, and will make that data available either for read queries or in the event of a master fail-over.
+A replica will be statically affiliated with a set of shards and will persist data locally, in stable storage, and will make that data available either for read queries or in the event of a leader failure.
 It is typically infeasible to move (potentially terabytes of) data from one replica to another.

 By contrast, in an IMDG-based architecture, replicas are dynamic processes that join and leave the grid sporadically, and store a limited amount of data in memory.
 Replicas use consistent hashing in order to balance the shards across the cluster, providing both scalability and availability.

 Further assigning storage responsibilities to replicas is intractable in the dynamic ecosystem of an IMDG.
 Even with consistent hashing, the amount of data migration would be prohibitive.
-As such, durability in an IMDG is orthogonal concern; the shard master will delegate to a centralised storage repository for writing and reading long-term data that may no longer be available in grid memory.
+As such, durability in an IMDG is orthogonal concern; the shard leader will delegate to a centralised storage repository for writing and reading long-term data that may no longer be available in grid memory.

 In its present form, HazelQ relies on Hazelcast's `RingbufferStore` to provide unbounded data persistence.
 This lets you plug in a standard database or a disk-backed cache (such as Redis) into HazelQ.
 Subscribers will be able to read historical data from a stream, beyond what is accommodated by the underlying ring buffer's capacity.
 In future iterations, the plan for HazelQ is to offer a turnkey orthogonal persistence engine that is optimised for storing large volumes of log-structured data.